Symbi-OS/Tools/bin/README.md

 idt_tool uses the elevate mechanism to provide a user with priviliged information about the current address and contents of an IDT, and allows the user to carry out privileged actions on a given IDT.
 This tool is built on symbiote library functionality that enables a user to read information from the current IDT, make copies of a given IDT, modify entries, and install an IDT from the command line.
 It also provides functionality for allocating kernel pages and installing custom interposing or replacement handlers for a given entry in the IDT.

+## Known Issues
+The interposing_mitigator tool in the recipes dir produces a metadata log of per core handler virtual address locations.
+It is only updated through use of the interposint_mitigator and should not be considered robust to hand invocations of idt_tool.

 ## USAGE

 idt_tool [OPTIONS]